henrypp/simplewall/README.md

 </p>

 ### Description:
-Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.
+Simple tool to configure [Windows Filtering Platform (WFP)](https://docs.microsoft.com/en-us/windows/win32/fwp/windows-filtering-platform-start-page) which can configure network activity on your computer.

 The lightweight application is less than a megabyte, and it is compatible with Windows 7 SP1 and higher operating systems.
 You can download either the installer or portable version.
 For correct working you are require administrator rights.

+### Nota bene:
+Keep in mind, `simplewall` is _not_ a control UI over `Windows Firewall`, and does not interact in any level with `Windows Firewall`.
+It works over `Windows Filtering Platform (WFP)` which is a set of API and system services that provide a platform for creating network filtering applications. `Windows Filtering Platform` is a development technology and not a firewall itself, but `simplewall` is the tool that uses this technology.

 ### Features:
 - Simple interface without annoying pop ups